Pensions in Divorce

 There are many steps required before a pension can be divided during a divorce.
 Characterizing the property, calculating its value, and then – if the parties cannot agree – convincing the court whether and how the pension should be divided.
 Then, of course, there is the matter of ensuring that the court’s order is effected through the QDRO.
 Because of all these steps, it is advisable to hire an attorney to help you navigate the thorny topic of pensions and divorce.

-If you have any questions about pensions and divorce in NJ, contact the Law Office of Peter Van Aulen for a free, in office consultation today at 201-845-7400.
+If you have any questions about pensions and divorce in NJ, contact the Law Office of Peter Van Aulen for a free initial consultation today at 201-845-7400.